-3-90 Step Size

-Range: Function:

-0.10 % [0.01 - 200.00 %]
+3-90 Step Size Range: Function: 0.10 % [0.01 - 200.00 %] Enter the increment size required for INCREASE/DECREASE, as a percentage of the synchronous motor speed, n s .
+If INCREASE/DECREASE is activated, the resulting reference will be increased/ decreased by the amount set in this parameter.

-3-91 Ramp Time
+3-91 3-91 Ramp Time

 Range e: Function:

-1.00 s [0.00 - 3600.00 s] Enter the ramp time, i.e., the time for adjustment of the reference from 0% to 100% of the specified digital potentiometer function (INCREASE, DECREASE or CLEAR).
-If INCREASE/DECREASE is activated for longer than the ramp delay period specified in 3-95 Ramp Delay the actual reference will be ramped up/down according to this ramp time.
-The ramp time is defined as the time used to adjust the reference by the step size
+1.00 s [0.00 - Enter the ramp time, i.e., the time for

+3600.00 s] adjustment of the reference from 0% to 100%

+of the specified digital potentiometer function

+(INCREASE, DECREASE or CLEAR).

+If INCREASE/DECREASE is activated for longer

+than the ramp delay period specified in

+3-95 Ramp Delay the actual reference will be

+ramped up/down according to this ramp time.

+The ramp time is defined as the time used to

+adjust the reference by the step size specified

-specified in 3-90 Step Size.
+in 3-90 Step Size.